ghaiklor/sails-service-storage/README.md

 ## Configuration

-When you instantiate storage service `StorageService.create(type, config)` you can pass only provider configuration in `config`.
+When you instantiate storage service `StorageService.create(type, config)` you can pass `provider` object.
+And all other free space you can use for your needs.

+`config.provider` - {Object} Configuration object for storage provider

 ## API